 Divide strawberry mixture among 8 popsicle molds or paper cups.
 Tap molds firmly on counter to settle mixture to the bottom.
 Divide plain yogurt mixture among molds or cups and tap firmly.
 Top with blueberry mixture and tap firmly to even out.

 Place molds in freezer and chill 1 hour, until just starting to firm up.
 Add popsicle sticks and freeze until completely firm, at least another 2 to 3 hours.

 Notes: if you want to do Red, White and Red, omit the blueberries and increase strawberries to 1 cup.
-Blend strawberries with 1 cup of the yogurt and 2 tbsp of lemon juice, plus preferred sweetener.
+Blend strawberries with 1 cup of the yogurt and 2 tablespoon of lemon juice, plus preferred sweetener.
 Layer strawberry mixture on the bottom and the top of the popsicle molds.